 As much as contracts are important, there are some companies who choose to not supply them.
 In this case, you need to refer to the statutory notice periods for your required notice period.

-- Between 1 month and 2 year of employment: One week’s notice
+- Between one month and two years of employment: One week’s notice

-- 2 years of employment: 2 week’s notice required
+- Two years of employment: Two week’s notice required

-- Anything over 2 years of employment: 1 week notice per year required
+- Anything over two years of employment: One week notice per year required

 What Will Happen if You Don’t Give Notice During Probation?

-You might be tempted to give no notice if you are seriously miserable during your probation period.
-But what are the repercussions of doing so and just quitting without warning?
+You might be tempted to give no notice if you are seriously miserable during your probation period and just want to quit immediately.
+But what are the repercussions of doing so?

 Should you leave early, you may owe the company money.
-For example, if they have allowed you to take paid holidays.
+For example, if they have allowed you to take annual leave on probation and you’ve been paid more holidays that you accrued.
 This will need to be returned to them.

 The employer will know that if you are unhappy and leaving, then perhaps you won’t give the role as much enthusiasm as someone else.